nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   handler `isValidContactType()` in `SchoolContactValidator` class.
 * The `contactTypeIdentifier()` method then checks retrieves the contact type and displays the contact information via the `printContactInformation()` in the `UI` class.
-* There are also assertions and logging in place for error handling.
+* There are also exceptions, assertions and logging in place for error handling.

 #### Why it is implemented that way:
 * The `execute` method is essential and unique to every command class so inheritance was used.
+* Validating the contact and school name is crucial and a separate class (`SchoolContactValidator`) is used to handle the validity of each input category.
 * Every method in the class remains maintainable and has one responsibility this allows easy debugging and refactoring.
 * By using inheritance, new command classes can easily extend the functionality of existing ones